-Finding alternative ways to pay for dentistry.
+Other ways to pay for dentistry.

 You might ask your dentist if they give a discount if dental work is paid for in a lump sum in advance.

 Your offer may be turned down.
 But besides the obvious benefit this arrangement has for you, it can provide a number of advantages for your dentist too, so there's no reason not to ask.

-Each time you are in they won't have to ask you for a payment nor will your account need any mailed statements or accounts-receivable monitoring.
+Each time you come in they won't have to ask you for a payment, nor will your account need any mailed statements or accounts-receivable monitoring.
 And, of course, there is no chance that your completed dental treatment will go unpaid.

 2) Lump-sum payments may help to increase your dentist's productivity.

-And during any one appointment, if extra time presents itself the dentist can feel free to go ahead and complete additional treatment rather than having to stay within the patient's budget.
+And during any one visit, if extra time presents itself the dentist can feel free to go ahead and get as much work done as possible rather than having to stay within their patient's budget.

 3) Offering a cash discount might actually save your dentist money.